-Saratoga Hospital has elected twelve consecutive calendar months as the Initial Measurement Period to determine if a part-time, seasonal or variable-hour employee is eligible to participate in the health plan, and twelve consecutive calendar months as the Initial Stability Period for such employees who averaged 30 hours of service per week during the Initial Measurement Period.
-If the employee did not average 30 hours of service per week during the Initial Measurement Period, then the employee will be ineligible for coverage during the Initial Stability Period, but only until the point that the employee has completed a Standard Measurement Period and Standard Administrative Period.
+Sara toga Hospitalhaselected twelve consecutive calendar months as the Initial Measurement Period to determine if a part-time, seasonal or variable-hour employee is eligible to participate in the health plan, and twelve consecutive calendar months as the Initial Stability Period for such employees who averaged 30 hours of service per week during the Initial Measurement Period.
+If the employee did not a verage 30 hours of service per week during the Initial Measurement Period, then the employee will be ineligible for coverage during the Initial Stability Period, but only until the point that the employee has completed a Standard Measurement Period and Standard Administrative Period.
 From that point on, the employee's eligibility shall be determined under the Standard Measurement Period and Standard Stability Period rules.

 The Initial Measurement Period will begin on the first day of the month following the employee's date of hire.
-When computing the employee's hours worked during the Initial Measurement Period, Saratoga Hospital may treat as the Initial Measurement Period the period that begins on the first day of the first payroll period that begins after the date that would otherwise be the first day of the Measurement Period (and the Initial Measurement Period will end on the last day of the payroll period that includes the date that would otherwise be the last day of the Initial Measurement Period).
+When computing the employee's hours worked during the Initial Measurement Period, Saratoga Hospital may treat as the Initial Measurement Period the period that begins on the first day of the first payroll period that begins after the date that would otherwise be the first day of the Neasurement Period will end on the last day of the payroll period that includes the date that would otherwise be the last day of the Initial Measurement Period.

-The Initial Stability Period will begin on the first day of the second calendar month following the employee's service anniversary.
+The Initial Stability Period will be given the first day of the second calendar month following the employee's service anniversary.